Zahra Niazi

 Professional Experience

-Zahra Niazi is a Researcher at the Centre for Aerospace & Security Studies (CASS), Islamabad, Pakistan.
-She holds a Masters in Development Studies, with majors in Peace, Conflict and Development, from the National University of Sciences and Technology (NUST), Pakistan.
-Her research interests include Sustainable Development, Peace and Development, and Development Economics.
+Zahra Niazi is a Research Associate at the Centre for Aerospace & Security Studies (CASS), Islamabad, Pakistan.
+Her research interests span Sustainable Development, Peace and Development, and Development Economics.
+She has contributed to high-impact journals, including in the Environment, Development and Sustainability.
+She holds a Master’s degree in Development Studies, with a specialisation in Peace, Conflict, and Development, from the National University of Sciences and Technology (NUST), Pakistan.

 Publications